sthenic/cadmus/doc/_source/docgen/documentation_generation.rst

 .. note::

-    The subsection title character may be specified with the option ``--rst-cs-subtitle-char`` and applies to both macros and environments.
+    The subsection title adornment character may be specified with the option ``--rst-cs-subsection-char`` and applies to both macros and environments.

 .. _replacement directive:
     http://docutils.sourceforge.net/docs/ref/rst/directives.html#replacement-text